-- a.
-If the absent Hiring Committee member is unreachable for any reason, the remaining members may elect a designate for the absent member with approval from the Director of Human Resources or the Vice-President of Student Affairs. - b.
+B.4.3 If, due to an extenuating circumstance (travel delays, family matters, health, internship, etc.), the specific Hiring Committee members, as outlined in Section B.4.2, a.
+If the absent Hiring Committee member is unreachable for any reason, the remaining members may elect a designate for the absent member with approval from the Director of Human Resources or the Vice-President of Student Affairs.

+b.
 In the case of a contactable absent Hiring Committee member, present members may contact the absent member so they may weigh in on the hiring decisions.
-Any final hiring decisions must be made by present Hiring Committee members. - B.4.4 Each member of the Hiring Committee shall be excluded as a candidate for any position which falls directly under the position for which the interview is being held. - a.
-Neither the President, Vice-President of Operations, the Director of Services, nor Director of Academics of the Engineering Society may be employees (either staff or manager) of any service they oversee during their term of office. - i.
-An exception is made for EngLinks as seen in Section B.3.2.a. - b.
-Members of the Advisory Board may not be managers of any service during their term of office. - B.4.5 All members of the Hiring Committee shall receive hiring training from the Training Officer, the Director of Human Resources, or Vice President of Student Affairs before any interviews take place. - a.
-Record of hiring training completion shall be kept by the Director of Human Resources. - B.4.6 The Hiring Committee shall select a Chair prior to the commencement of the interviews.
+Any final hiring decisions must be made by present Hiring Committee members.

+B.4.4 Each member of the Hiring Committee shall be excluded as a candidate for any position which falls directly under the position for which the interview is being held.

+a.
+Neither the President, Vice-President of Operations, the Director of Services, nor Director of Academics of the Engineering Society may be employees (either staff or manager) of any service they oversee during their term of office.

+i.
+An exception is made for EngLinks as seen in Section B.3.2.a.

+b.
+Members of the Advisory Board may not be managers of any service during their term of office.

+B.4.5 All members of the Hiring Committee shall receive hiring training from the Director of Human Resources or Vice President of Student Affairs before any interviews take place.

+a.
+Record of hiring training completion shall be kept by the Director of Human Resources.

+b.
+Hiring training must be completed once per semester.

+B.4.6 The Hiring Committee shall select a Chair prior to the commencement of the interviews.
 Unless extenuating circumstances exist, the Chair should be a direct supervisor of the position being hired, or the Executive into whose portfolio the position falls.
-The Chair's responsibility is to: - a.
-Facilitate the interview. - b.
-Make introductions. - C. Make their position as Chair known to the applicant at the beginning of each interview. - d.
-Have final say in hiring decisions as outlined in Section B.10.3. - e.
-Outline the means of appeal process as seen in Section B.12: Means of Appeal. - B.4.7 The Hiring Committee Chair shall remain the same through all interviews.
+The Chair's responsibility is to:

+a.
+Facilitate the interview.

+b.
+Make introductions.

+c.
+Make their position as Chair known to the applicant at the beginning of each interview.

+d.
+Have final say in hiring decisions as outlined in Section B.10.3.

+e.
+Outline the means of appeal process as seen in Section B.12: Means of Appeal.

+B.4.7 The Hiring Committee Chair shall remain the same through all interviews.

-- a.
-An exception is made for FREC hiring where the position of Chair may rotate through members of FREC Committee, including but not limited to the Orientation Chair and Chief FREC, as needed. - B.4.8 The same Hiring Committee must interview all applicants for a given position, unless extenuating circumstances occur. - a.
-An exception is made for FREC hiring whereas the Hiring Committee may consist of any member of FREC Committee. - b.
+a.
+An exception is made for FREC hiring where the position of Chair may rotate through members of FREC Committee, including but not limited to the Orientation Chair and Chief FREC, as needed.

+B.4.8 The same Hiring Committee must interview all applicants for a given position, unless extenuating circumstances occur.

+a.
+An exception is made for FREC hiring whereas the Hiring Committee may consist of any member of FREC Committee.

+b.
 An exception is made for positions with more than 50 applicants whereas the hiring committee may consist of a rotating panel from a pool of pre-selected Hiring Committee members as described in Section B.4.1.
 In this case, the size of any Hiring Committee must remain the same throughout all interviews and not be less than 3 members.
-This section does not apply to any positions with a pre-determined panel as seen in Section B.4.2. - c.
-An exception is made for Design Team Group (a Design Group with a competition as seen in Policy Manual κ .B.1.2 and κ .B.1.3) general member positions with more than 15 applicants.
+This section does not apply to any positions with a predetermined panel as seen in Section B.4.2.

+c.
+An exception is made for Design Team Group (a Design Group with a competition as seen in Policy Manual $\kappa$ .B.1.2 and $\kappa$ .B.1.3) general member positions with more than 15 applicants.
 The hiring process will follow as laid out in Section B.4.8.b.